 Many people only need a printer that can take care of return labels or is ready to use once or twice a year for important documents.
 If this sounds like you, we recommend the Brother HL-L2460DW or one of its variants.
 Each variant offers slightly different specifications, so depending on your budget and needs, you can choose a model with more or fewer features.
 These print-only monochrome laser printers get the first page out quickly and offer fast print speeds, between 32 and 34 pages per minute.
 Connectivity options can include USB, Wi-Fi, and Ethernet, and more expensive variants have features like automatic duplex printing.

 The main advantage of monochrome laser printers is their low maintenance requirements and costs.
-Their cartridges yield a high number of pages before needing replacement, and unlike inkjet printers, you don't have to worry about printhead clogging.
+Their cartridges yield many pages before needing replacement, and unlike inkjet printers, you don't have to worry about printhead clogging.
 But there are some trade-offs.
 These printers are more expensive upfront than cheap inkjet printers, like the Canon PIXMA MG3620 we recommend below.
 Also, as print-only units, you must be sure you won't need to scan anything.
 Finally, the out-of-the-box printing quality for these models isn't what you would expect from a Brother laser printer, although you can still produce sharp-looking documents if you tweak a couple of printer settings.

-We've verified that all our recommendations are available and represent the best choices.
+Nov 11, 2024: We've verified that all our recommendations are available and represent the best choices.
 We've also made edits for clarity.

 Sep 27, 2024: We've verified that our recommendations are all available and represent the best options for each category.
 We've also made small edits for clarity.